Ekin Koç

 İsmet Ekin Koç (born 21 June 1992) is a Turkish actor and musician.

+Early life and education

-Koç left Antalya to study Business Administration (English) at the Istanbul Bilgi University and start to study online education sociology.
+Ekin Koç was born in Manavgat, Antalya.
+His father is tourism professional Vehbi Koç and his mother is banker Sefika Koç.
+Due to his father's job, he completed his primary education by studying at different schools.
+He completed his high school education at Aldemir Atilla Konuk Anatolian High School in Antalya.
+Koç left Antalya to study Business Administration (English) at the Istanbul Bilgi University and started to study online education sociology.

 Career

 Film

 His first movie was Senden Bana Kalan, which is the adaptation of the Korean movie A Millionaire's First Love.
 He played the main role "Özgür Arıca", for which he won an Ayhan Işık Special Award.
 Shortly after, he played the one eyed soldier "Mehmed" in the British movie Ali and Nino, in which Maria Valverde and Adam Bakri were the lead actors.
 The movie is an adaptation of Kurban Said's novel (1937) and premiered at the Sundance Film Festival.

 He starred in the film Bizim İçin: Şampiyon, based life story of jockey Halis Karataş.
 He is producer and actor of short film App.

 He went to Cannes Film Festival with films Okul Tıraşı, Kurak Günler and short film Büyük Uçuş.